RomaBogatikov/travel-app/README.md

 ## User stories
 <li>When the app is loaded, the list of all destinations is displayed</li>
-<li>User can edit and delete travel destinations from the list (implemented that way intentionally to let potential employers see the app works without logging in)</li>
+<li>User can edit and delete travel destinations from the list (implemented that way intentionally to let users see the app works without logging in)</li>
 <li>When the user clicks on the place card, the user is redirected to a show page, where comments are displayed along with a Google map centered at a particular place</li>
 <li>When a user logs in, the the user is greeted using username, navbar changes to display 'New place', 'Favorites', 'Log Out' buttons and the user can create a new place, add existing places to favorites and write comments</li>
 <li>When the user clicks 'Create New User Button' a sign up form is displayed.</li>